 Circular Flow and Interdependence & Producer decisions about Production

 We then begin to explore the Producer sector in more depth, looking at the decisions they make around productivity, and price and non-price marketing.
-This unit involves a visit to McDonald's Porirua in Term 2 ahead of the assessment.
+This unit involves a visit to a local business.

 Producer Decisions & Market Day

-Term 3 focuses on the external exams.
-Learners will explore the economic concepts of Supply and Demand, and how these interact to create a Market Equilibrium.
+Term 3 focuses on the economic concepts of Supply and Demand, and how these interact to create a Market Equilibrium.
 They will then learn the impacts of changes to markets due to events and/or government interventions.

 Contributions and Equipment/Stationery

-Learners will also be involved in a Cultural Foods Market Day activity in which may require a contribution to groups' ingredients and preparations.
+Learners will also be involved in a Cultural Foods Market Day activity in which may require a financial contribution towards groups' ingredients and preparations.